Hotmoka/hotmoka/README.md

 This `pom.xml` specifies a few dependencies.
 We do not need all of them now, but we will need them along the next sections, hence let us insert them all already.
-These dependencies have been installed in our local Maven repository previously, when we packaged and installed the Hotmoka project.
+These dependencies will be automatically downloaded from the Maven repository.

 Since we modified the file `pom.xml`, Eclipse should show an error for the `runs` project.
 To fix it,